adrianco/slides/README.md

 Presentation Slides
 ===================

-Slide decks in pdf, powerpoint and keynote - mostly since [slideshare](http://www.slideshare.net/adriancockcroft) doesn't support Apple Keynote
+Slide decks in pdf, powerpoint and keynote - mostly since [slideshare](http://www.slideshare.net/adriancockcroft) doesn't support Apple Keynote.
+Also, now that github is part of Microsoft, could we get Powerpoint supported directly?
+I'd like to manage changes and take pull requests for individual slides.

 Many of these decks have awsome animations that were created by http://silverfoxprod.com